Cassowary are OMNIVORES mainly eating fallen fruits, fungi, and even snails, but have also been known to eat small mammals and reptiles too!

-When making your way through the misty land of Papua make sure you keep a lookout for the elusive Southern cassowary.
-You may hear these birds before you spot them.
-Listen out for a deep booming sound – a noise that sounds similar to the rumble of thunder.
+You may hear these birds before you spot them!
+Listen out for a deep BOOMING sound – a noise that sounds similar to the rumble of thunder!

-It’s these muscular legs and powerful feet that have given them the reputation of being one of the most dangerous birds in the world, as they can kick out when threatened and use their dagger-like claws which can sometimes have a deadly result.
+Southern Cassowary have muscular legs and powerful feet that have given them the reputation of being one of the most dangerous birds in the world!
+They can kick out when threatened and use their dagger-like claws which can sometimes have a deadly result.

-If you do catch a glimpse of this prehistoric looking bird you will see they have a helmet like feature on the top of their head.
-Cassowary comes from a Papuan word meaning ‘horned head’.
-They run with their heads down, this bony feature comes in handy to help them charge through thick forests.
+Cassowary comes from a Papuan word meaning ‘horned head’ and if you do catch a glimpse of this prehistoric looking bird, you will see they have a helmet-like feature on the top of their head called a casque.
+They run with their heads down and use the casque to help them charge through thick forests and vegetation.